CocoonIO/cocoon-plugins-c2/README.md

 No additional plugins are required after exportation unless the sharing methods are used.
 If so, please, install the [Native share plugin](#native-share-2).

-## Important information to take into account

-You can use these plugins in Cocoon.io cloud compiler or using the CLI.
-They won't work in the old compiler.

 ### Social integration

 After the cordova exportation and the creation of the project, one of the following plugins are needed, depending on the Social Service you want to use.